keeptpa/IdleFactory/README.md

 ✔ Machine processing and Recipes
 ✔ Item Tags System
 ✔ Temperture based crafting machine and their burning chamber system.
+✔ Chat system.
+Tell your friend that he crafted a wrong machine.

 ▶ Pipeline System(Logistic)